 We are so excited to show you a peek inside our newest LEGO® project ideas book – Genius LEGO® Inventions with Bricks You Already Have!
-This book is hot off the press and will be in stores on November 13th.

 The purpose of this LEGO® book is to give kids both the inspiration and the skills they need to create all kinds of cool machines and gadgets with real moving parts.
 The book also directly teaches physics and engineering concepts and vocabulary through “how it works” boxes that accompany each project.